-Breaching the Blue is run by Mark Gibson, a divemaster, social scientist, and conservationist living in Washington, DC.
+Breaching the Blue is run by Mark Gibson, a divemaster, freediver, and conservationist currently based at Michigan State University.
 It exists to connect the dots for a better understanding of global fisheries conservation challenges.

 I started this website to fill a surprising gap in our understanding of fisheries management.
 Biological aspects are well discussed and there are, at the least, obvious biological models to apply to most fisheries to manage them well.
 But what about the political aspects of fisheries management and the models we employ to reach our biological goals?
 This equally important component of successful ocean conservation is poorly understood.

 Given this, I look at the social well-being and political economy aspects of fisheries management.
 A special interest of mine is how to better design fishery management systems to affect compliance, both voluntary and coerced.
 Open-access fisheries, over-capitalized fleets, and other pressures today favor non-compliance with scientifically-set management rules.
 So what keeps fishermen from breaking the rules?
 Or not breaking the rules even more than they do?
 And how should we punish those offenders?
 These are the questions that fascinate me.